Skip to content

 What Changed

-Jama Connect 9.35 added a built-in MCP server that exposes the platform’s specifications, items, and traceability graph to any MCP-compatible client.
-Anthropic, OpenAI, Microsoft, and the Cursor team have all standardized on MCP as the wire protocol for tool calls, so a single server endpoint serves every major coding assistant on the market today.
+Version 9.35 added a built-in MCP server.
+It exposes the platform's specifications, items, and full traceability graph to any MCP-compatible client: Claude, Cursor, GitHub Copilot, Codex, Visual Studio.
+Anthropic, OpenAI, Microsoft, and Cursor have all standardized on MCP as the wire protocol, so this is one endpoint reaching every major coding assistant rather than one integration per tool.

-The pitch from Jim Davidson, Jama’s CTO, is that this is “the only product enabling Spec Driven Development via MCP for multidisciplinary engineering teams.”
-That phrasing matters.
-Most MCP servers shipping in May 2026 are point integrations: a database adapter, a ticketing connector, a vector store.
-Jama is exposing an entire requirements-and-traceability model, including the semantic relationships between disciplines, specifications, and versions that regulated industries use to prove conformance.
+Jama CTO Jim Davidson's framing is that this is "the only product enabling Spec Driven Development via MCP for multidisciplinary engineering teams."
+Strip the marketing and the technical claim underneath is the interesting part.
+Most MCP servers shipping in May 2026 are point adapters: one database, one ticket system, one vector store.
+Jama is exposing an entire requirements-and-traceability graph, including the cross-discipline relationships and version lineage that regulated programs use to prove conformance.
+A point adapter answers "what is in this table."
+A graph server answers "which downstream tests does changing this requirement invalidate," which is the question that actually has value and the one a flat adapter cannot reach.

-According to the announcement, the server is engineered to scale to 10 million items and 100 million instances of those items.
-That ceiling is aimed at aerospace, defense, automotive, medtech, semiconductor, and energy programs where a single product line generates millions of linked artifacts.
+Per the announcement, the server is engineered to scale to 10 million items and 100 million instances of those items.
+That ceiling targets aerospace, defense, automotive, medtech, semiconductor, and energy programs where one product line generates millions of linked artifacts.

 Why It Matters

-First, regulated engineering teams finally get an answer to the question “can our engineers use AI assistants without breaking compliance?”
-The MCP server is the bridge.
-AI sessions inherit Jama’s existing controls, and traceability gets recorded by the same system that auditors already trust.
-For teams operating under DO-178C, ISO 26262, IEC 62304, or similar frameworks, that is the difference between a conditional yes and a hard no.
+For the regulated teams Jama actually sells to, this resolves a specific deadlock: "can our engineers use AI assistants without breaking compliance?" had no good answer, because every prior option moved data out from under the controls.
+The MCP server keeps it under them.
+AI sessions inherit Jama's roles and the traceability lands in the system auditors already trust.
+Under DO-178C, ISO 26262, or IEC 62304, that is the gap between a conditional yes and a hard no.

-Third, MCP itself gains a high-stakes reference customer.
-The protocol hit 1.0 stable in April with the MCP Apps extension formalized as SEP-1865.
-A regulated-industry vendor publicly committing to MCP at this scale is the kind of validation that pulls cautious enterprise buyers off the fence.
+There is a third, smaller effect worth one line: MCP gains a high-stakes reference customer.
+The protocol hit 1.0 stable in April with the MCP Apps extension formalized as SEP-1865, and a regulated-industry vendor committing at this scale is the validation cautious enterprise buyers were waiting for.

 How to Use It

-Jama Connect 9.35 is available today for existing customers, and the MCP server is part of the release rather than a separate SKU.
-Pricing was not disclosed in the announcement.
+Jama Connect 9.35 is available today for existing customers, and the MCP server is part of the release rather than a separate SKU per the launch announcement.
+Jama does not publish public pricing; Jama Connect is quote-based and sold for regulated engineering programs, so contact Jama for a quote if you need specifics.

 To connect Claude Desktop, Cursor, or any other MCP-aware client, you point it at your Jama Connect tenant's MCP endpoint.
 The exact configuration syntax varies by client, but every major MCP client uses a JSON config file with the same general shape: